 Casa Batlló Barcelona

-Casa Batlló is one of the most important works of Antoni Gaudí and his only house considered one hundred percent Modernist style.
+Casa Batlló is one of Antoni Gaudí's most important works and his only house considered one hundred percent Modernist in style.

-Gaudí convinced Mr. Batlló not to do the demolition and carry out a major renovation that lasted from 1904 to 1906.
-In this way they were able to take advantage of the foundations and structure, and gave a new life full of color and creativity to a building simple of Paseo de Gracia.
+Gaudí convinced Mr. Batlló not to demolish it and to carry out a major renovation that lasted from 1904 to 1906.
+In this way, the foundations and structure could be used, and a new life full of color and creativity was given to a building single from Paseo de Gracia.

-But Casa Batlló is much more than its façade: in its interior we find original construction techniques that are not only decorative but also functional, and represent a milestone in terms of the possibilities of innovation that artisans had at that time.
-The creative universe of Gaudí revolved around nature, and it is in these rooms and the patio of lights where his great inspiration is best reflected.
+But Casa Batlló is much more than its façade: inside we find original construction techniques that are not only decorative but also functional, and represent a milestone in terms of the possibilities of innovation that artisans had at that time.
+Gaudí's creative universe revolved around nature, and it is in these rooms and the patio of lights where his great inspiration is best reflected.

 Currently, Casa Batlló offers the 10D Experience, a unique immersive visit in the world that appeals to the five senses with the most advanced technology.
 An emotional, attractive and inclusive visit so that all audiences can enjoy the beauty of Casa Batlló and travel to the mind of Gaudí.
 Also, in the spring and summer afternoons, you can end your visit with a rooftop concert choosing from 15 different artists.
 An unforgettable open-air concert to conclude the visit and celebrate the genius of Gaudí.